obechard/Microbit/Tutorial.md

 # Tutorial

-## Step 1: Create the setting for your activity:
+## Step 1:

-- Establish the potato
+Create the setting for your activity by:
-- Connect the two players devices
+- Establishing what is the potato

-How to:
+- Connecting the two players devices

 1. Go in the variable tab and create a new variable, name it potato.
 2. Drag the block **Set variable to 0**, and place it under the start block, change the number to -1.